China Muerta

 Park History

-China Muerta was designated a National Reserve by the Chilean government to protect its extensive araucaria forests, which had been subject to logging and agricultural clearing in the broader Araucanía Region.
-CONAF management has focused on patrolling against illegal timber extraction of araucaria, a species fully protected under Chilean law since 1990.
-The reserve's boundaries were drawn to encompass the core of the plateau's araucaria stands while excluding adjacent community lands.
-Research programs on araucaria ecology, fire dynamics, and climate change adaptation have been conducted by Chilean universities in partnership with CONAF.
+China Muerta was designated a National Reserve on June 28, 1968 by Supreme Decree No. 330 of the Ministry of Agriculture, to protect its extensive araucaria forests, which had been subject to logging and agricultural clearing in the broader Araucanía Region.
+[1] CONAF management has focused on patrolling against illegal timber extraction of araucaria, a species legally protected in Chile since 1990 and listed as Endangered on the IUCN Red List since 2013.
+[2] The reserve is part of the Araucarias Biosphere Reserve (UNESCO, 1983), which groups together ten protected areas in the Araucanía Region.
+[3] Research programs on araucaria ecology, fire dynamics, and climate change adaptation have been conducted by Chilean universities in partnership with CONAF.
 The reserve is part of the Araucanía Protected Area System alongside Tolhuaca and Lonquimay national parks.

 Major Trails And Attractions

-The reserve offers hiking trails through araucaria forest and across the open volcanic plateau with panoramic views of surrounding volcanoes including Tolhuaca, Lonquimay, and Sierra Nevada.
-The iconic araucaria trees, some estimated to be over 1,000 years old, are the primary attraction.
+The reserve offers hiking trails through araucaria forest and across the open volcanic plateau with panoramic views of surrounding volcanoes including Tolhuaca (2,806 m), Lonquimay (2,865 m), and Sierra Nevada.
+[1]) CONAF maintains three hiking routes ranging from easy (435 m) to moderate (3.6 km).
+[2] The iconic araucaria trees, some estimated to be over 1,000 years old, are the primary attraction.
 The plateau's open terrain allows excellent wildlife observation, particularly for condors and guanacos.
 Autumn visits coincide with the piñon harvest season, when araucaria seeds blanket the ground and wildlife activity is at its peak.
-Horse riding through the forested plateau is available through local outfitters.
-The nearby Malalcahuello area, adjacent to the reserve, provides accommodation and services for visitors accessing both the reserve and Lonquimay National Park.
+The nearby Malalcahuello area provides accommodation and services for visitors accessing both the reserve and Lonquimay National Park.

 Visitor Facilities And Travel

 The reserve is accessed via Route 181 from the town of Curacautín, approximately 80 kilometers northeast of Temuco.
-A CONAF entrance station with basic facilities marks the main access point.
-The village of Malalcahuello nearby offers accommodation options including a ski center at the foot of Lonquimay volcano.
-The reserve is accessible year-round by road, though winter snow can restrict access to the plateau interior.
-No camping facilities are maintained within the reserve, and visitors rely on accommodation in Malalcahuello or Curacautín.
+A CONAF entrance station with basic facilities marks the main access point; the reserve is open Tuesday through Sunday from 8:30 AM to 6:00 PM, closing seasonally from May onward due to snow.
+[1] The village of Malalcahuello nearby offers accommodation options including a ski center at the foot of Lonquimay volcano.
+The reserve is accessible by road in the summer months, though winter snow restricts access to the plateau interior.
 The area is a popular weekend destination for Temuco residents seeking mountain scenery and wildlife observation.

 Conservation And Sustainability

 Conservation challenges in China Muerta center on protecting the araucaria forest from illegal logging, controlling introduced herbivores that prevent forest regeneration, and managing the impacts of increasing tourism.
-The araucaria is listed as Vulnerable on the IUCN Red List due to historic overexploitation and ongoing pressures.
-Cattle grazing from adjacent properties occasionally penetrates the reserve and suppresses araucaria seedling establishment.
+The araucaria (Araucaria araucana) is listed as Endangered on the IUCN Red List since 2013 due to historic overexploitation and ongoing pressures including fire, grazing, and collection of cones.
+[1] Cattle grazing from adjacent properties occasionally penetrates the reserve and suppresses araucaria seedling establishment.
 CONAF coordinates with Pehuenche communities on co-management arrangements that recognize traditional relationships with araucaria forests while maintaining conservation objectives.
 Climate change monitoring projects track the response of high-elevation araucaria populations to warming temperatures and altered precipitation patterns, data critical for long-term forest management.